-After you sign up online you can start reading library books.
-Enter what you read online to get credit.
-For every 200 pages you read you win an entry for the grand prize drawing (up to 5 entries total).
+After you sign up you can start reading library books.
+Visit the library desk when you return books to get credit.
+For every 200 pages you read you win an entry for the grand prize drawing.
 If you read at least 1,000 pages the Friends of the Library will donate a book to the library with your name inside the book commemorating your achievement!
 Watch for Summer Reading related events in the library newsletter to participate in all summer long.

 Do I need a library card?

-If you are a child and you don’t have a library card but someone in your family checks books out for you, you can use their card to sign up.
+If you are a child and you don’t have a library card but someone in your family checks books out for you, you can use their card.
 For adults, if you don’t have a card, it’s easy to get one: just bring your photo ID to your nearest library branch.

 Can I read eBooks or listen to audiobooks?

 Yes!
-When entering eBooks or audiobooks on your reading log estimate the number of pages by looking up a print copy—ask library staff if you need help.
+When entering eBooks or audiobooks on your reading log library staff will estimate the number of pages by looking up a print copy.

 My child isn't 5 yet but can read by themselves, can they sign up as a Kid?